 In the IFRS balance sheet, investments are reported at fair value.
 In the Solvency II balance sheet, investments are reported at market value.
 There are no significant valuation differences between IFRS and Solvency II for investments as fair value generally equals market value.
-Presentation differences of EUR 867 million as at 31 December 2016 are caused by:

-- Presentation of short term deposits and money market funds as investments under Solvency II, instead of their inclusion in cash and cash equivalents under IFRS - Presentation of accrued interest as part of the investments, instead of a separate presentation as accrual under IFRS.
-Solvency II requires accrued interest to be presented as part of the investments ('dirty market value') and not separately as other assets as in the 2016 Consolidated annual accounts of NN Leven ('clean market value'). - Presentation of certain Asset Backed Securities as investments under Solvency II, instead of their presentation as loans in the 2016 Consolidated annual accounts of NN leven.
+Presentation differences of EUR 757 million as at 31 December 2017 are caused by the presentation of accrued interest as part of the investments, instead of a separate presentation as accrual under IFRS.
+Solvency II requires accrued interest to be presented as part of the investments ('dirty market value') and not separately as other assets as in the 2017 Consolidated annual accounts of NN Leven ('clean market value').

-Differences due to a different scope of consolidation amounted to EUR 1,182 million as at 31 December 2016.
+Differences due to a different scope of consolidation amounted to EUR -1,139 million as at 31 December 2017.